Preventing Forklift Truck Accidents at Work

 In some cases, there may be more than one business involved.
 For example, an accident may happen when one firm is accepting or unloading a delivery brought in by a supplier.
 If the supplier or courier failed to securely load each pallet and this resulted in an accident, it may be necessary to pursue a claim against several organisations.

-If you suffer such an injury, make sure to find out the details of the company that delivered the item, report the accident to your employer and make sure your employer reports the accident to the other firm.
+If you suffer from such an injury, make sure to find out the details of the company that delivered the item and report the accident to your employer.
+Additionally, you should make sure that your employer reports the accident to the other firm.

 What Safety Measures Should Employers Take?